MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## Detected topics

-This page shows auto-detected topics during the categorization process that are uncategorized on the **Category Analysis** page because they were not predefined in the selected starter template.
+This template uses a natural-language processing algorithm to look at all the uncategorized meetings and emails and detect clusters of associated keywords in the dataset and categorize them for your review. **Detected topics** shows a number of categories that you can select all or specific categories to add to your new starter template.
+You can then select **Create Starter Template** to create a new user-defined starter template with these categories.

   ![Detected topics](./images/pexp-detected-topics.png)

-You can select **Create Starter Template** to copy these topics into a new user-defined starter template where you can edit the associated key phrases and category names.
+You can then edit the category name or delete it and change the associated key phrases to include or exclude in each category to use to create this new user-defined starter template.

   ![Create starter template](./images/pexp-create-starter.png)

+After you create a new starter template, you can then use it to create new analysis.

 ## Communication flow by category

-Shows how specific categories are communicated across and within the various groups of an organization with the following functionality:
+If you selected to include an organizational network graph when adding new analysis, your analysis will include Communication flow by category.
+This page shows how specific categories are communicated across and within the various groups of an organization with the following functionality.

 * **HR Attribute to Group By** - Use to specify how to group individuals who are communicating.
 * **Category Filter** - Use to specify which categories of communication you want to focus on.